Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Results

 \subsection{Covariate adjustment}

-Table~\ref{tab:adjust1} displays the effects of our covariate adjustment procedure on the variance of our pre-treatment outcomes among the expansion states.
-Although we most heavily prioritize balancing these covariates, they are also among the least precisely estimated (all of our other covariates average over multiple years of data).
-Table~\ref{tab:adjust1} displays the variance of each covariate on the unadjusted and adjusted datasets.
-Both the homogeneous and heterogeneous adjustments reduce the variability in the data by comparable amounts (see Section~\ref{ssec:methodsmsrment} for definitions of these adjustments).
+Table~\ref{tab:adjust1} displays the sample variance of our pre-treatment outcomes among the expansion states using each covariate adjustment strategy (see Section~\ref{ssec:methodsmsrment} for definitions of these adjustments).
+Although we most heavily prioritize balancing these covariates, they are also among the least precisely estimated, as most of our other covariates average over multiple years of data.
+Both the homogeneous and heterogeneous adjustments reduce the variability in the data by comparable amounts.
 Intuitively, these adjustment reduce the likelihood that our balancing weights will fit to noise in the covariate measurements.
 These results are consistent across most of our other covariates.
 Tables containing distributional information for each covariate are available in Appendix~\ref{app:sumstats}.